 Jump to:

-why this is the best coffee chocolate cake
+why you'll love this chocolate coffee cake

-ingredient notes
+ingredient notes & substitutions

-Full ingredient measurements and instructions can be found in the recipe card below!
+Find the full ingredient measurements and instructions in the recipe card below!

 recipe instructions